-During periods of epidemic, the Quebec Ministry of Natural Resources and Wildlife periodically carries out an aerial inventory to assess the health status of infested forests.
+During periods of epidemic, the Quebec Ministry of Natural Resources periodically carries out an aerial inventory to assess the health status of infested forests.
 This survey supplies cartographic data representing the cumulative defoliation level and the mortality rate of trees across a territory confronted with a major epidemic.

 For managers, this type of information can be used to plan wood salvaging operations in accordance with priorities established on the basis of the mortality rates observed in forest stands.
 Whenever the mortality rate accounts for more than 50% of the standing timber volume on areas qualifying for aerial insecticide spraying, these sectors are withdrawn from the direct protection program and designated for salvaging operations instead.